732911129/samples/strikingly-hangman/README.md

     -- Let's try to get a bigger word list first.
     -- The model, the simple version, is just taking the union of the indexed word sets, and calculating a frequency over those.
 So if the intersection is empty, we still have a model.
     -- And if the union is empty, then just use the english frequencies.
+    -- Okay, let's try to improve the fallback.
+Some configurations we can alter:
+      -- Do we use discounted positions on fallback ?
+I intuit no, and it may work to experiment.
+      -- Do we use length restriction on fallback ?
+I intuit no, and it may work to experiment.
 ## todo

   - DONE - sketched first part of index server.